Frequently Asked Questions

 Do I need to book a court in advance?

 The courts are not bookable.
-You can just turn up - usually courts are available, and if any of the court is available and no competition is running then the court is yours.
+You can just turn up - usually courts are available, and if any one court is available and no competition is running then the court is yours.

 Do I need a special pass or key to play?